rohitrwt73/solved-on-leetcode/README.md

 # solved-on-leetcode
-here are some easy questions but took a lot of time initially battled through errors
+Here are some easy questions that took a lot of time initially battled through errors.
+It also contains challenging problems asked in interviews.